essandess/isp-data-pollution/README.md

 # Motivation for Efficacy

 The approach used in this script is susceptible to both statistical attack and traffic anomalies.
-Josh Brodkin's [article](https://arstechnica.com/information-technology/2017/04/after-vote-to-kill-privacy-rules-users-try-to-pollute-their-web-history/) on privacy through noise injection covers several valid critiques: the approach is not guaranteed to obfuscate sensitive private information, and even if it does work initially, it may not scale.
+Jon Brodkin's [article](https://arstechnica.com/information-technology/2017/04/after-vote-to-kill-privacy-rules-users-try-to-pollute-their-web-history/) on privacy through noise injection covers several valid critiques: the approach is not guaranteed to obfuscate sensitive private information, and even if it does work initially, it may not scale.
 Known flaws and suggestions for improvements are welcomed in the [Issues](../../Issues) pages.

 However, there are good information theoretic and probabilistic reasons to suggest an approach like this could work in many practical situations.
 Privacy through obfuscation has been used in many contexts.
 In the data sciences, Rubin proposed a statistically sound method to preserve subject confidentiality by masking private data with synthetic data ("[Statistical Disclosure Limitation](http://www.jos.nu/Articles/abstract.asp?article=92461)", *JOS* **9**(2):461–468, 1993).
 In a nice paper relevant to this repo, Ye et al. describe a client-side privacy model that uses noise injection ("[Noise Injection for Search Privacy Protection](http://web.cs.ucdavis.edu/~hchen/paper/passat2009.pdf)", *Proc.
 2009 Intl.
 Conf.
 CSE*).